 Societies are formed around common beliefs, desires, and objectives.
 These societies gain strength from rules that are both consistent and cohesive.
 If rules are to be accepted and obeyed without undue enforcement, there must also be a clear benefit to society as a whole.
 As societies change and grow so do the associated rules.
 There appears to be a strong correlation between the number of transient or man-made rules, the size of a population, and the ability of that population to communicate.
 The more we communicate, the more we generate rules.
 All man-made rules that govern society are experimental, and subject to change over time.

 Our species on planet Earth is pushing the bounds on every front as to what the laws of Nature will allow.
-Any belief that humans now have total control of all factors governing our civilisation, is really misguided and incredibly arrogant.
+Any belief that humans now have total control of all factors governing our civilization, is really misguided and incredibly arrogant.
 Take the natural controls on population as an example.
 In nature, virtually all animal populations are regulated by the available resources and prevailing conditions.
-Thanks to Industrialisation, Technology, and the sheer weight of numbers, mankind has reversed the situation.
+Thanks to Industrialization, Technology, and the sheer weight of numbers, mankind has reversed the situation.
 Humans are now consuming resources at an unsustainable level, rather than treating resources as a limitation on population growth.
 There are many natural forces that impose restrictions on population.
 The decision on where humans could live, and how many could populate a given space, seemed to be one of free-choice.
 There is a general formula or rule that seems to apply to all life at a high level, both for plant and animal species.
 Natural mechanisms kick in when population trends are not in the best interests of the planet as a whole.
 Again, with reference to the Gaia Hypothesis, we are now bending those rules to the limit.

 Despite our best efforts, it is very unlikely that these controls can be manipulated to fully satisfy the human inhabitants of Earth.
 Before we had any influence at all, we were at the mercy of plague and famine.
 These were large-scale demonstrations of the natural forces designed to limit population growth.
 Like beavers, we have the ability to terraform our environment and alter the delicate balance to the detriment of other lifeforms.
 It would seem we have the power of life or death over all life on Earth, except our own.
 It's quite possible the dominant species in the dinosaur-age developed a similar sense of superiority and arrogance at a time when they ruled the world and their survival seemed assured.
 Given the limited resources of our planet, we must look very carefully at the management of these resources.
 In ancient societies, our ancestors tended to live comfortably within the bounds of sustainability.

 Looking back a few centuries, there was a common belief that not much existed outside the view from the naked-eye.
 The stars in the sky were just specks on a canvas; they weren't seen as replications of our own Solar System or Galaxy.
 Because the conception was relatively self-contained, there was an innate respect for life and the delicate balance of things that control it.
-Perhaps as a result of a dramatically expanded understanding of the Cosmos over the last few decades, it may seem our actions have no consequences or significance in the bigger picture.
+Perhaps as a result of a dramatically expanded understanding of the Cosmos over the last few decades, it may seem that our actions have no consequences or significance in the bigger picture.
 While that's absolutely true, we should not lose sight of the fact that the whole purpose to life is to make things better for the people who are living it, or have the potential to live it.

 We can look back to contemplate a time just prior to the Big Bang, and assume that the Rules simply sprang from some chance vibration in a void.
 Eventually they might have evolved into the complex set-of-rules that drive absolutely everything.
 If this was actually an evolutionary process, it would be reasonable to expect that there might be evidence of changes in some of these rules during the past 13.8 billion years.
 No such evidence has been discovered, even though that period of observation is quite substantial when considering our Universe as the frame of reference.
 The other thing to be taken into account is the intimate connection between all the constants and rules in the physical world.
 Any slight change in any one of these is likely to upset the incredibly delicate equilibrium that exists in basically everything – they are so beautifully intertwined and locked into each other that it's simply not possible to change one, even a tiny bit, without dramatic repercussions.
 What makes these immutable rules so astounding, is that they have remained in place, unchanged since our time began.
-There has been no necessity or opportunity to vary these rules due to unforeseen consequences in any of the untold numbers of planets that might sustain life throughout the universe.
+There has been no necessity or opportunity to vary these rules due to unforeseen consequences in any of the untold numbers of planets that might sustain life throughout the Universe.

 The only rules we can change are the rules we make.
 The suggestion here will be insulting to many – what we might think of as 'free will' can have no more consequence than any particular random result from any of the rules controlling us.
 On the other hand, we are not living out a predetermined destiny.
 The path we follow is fairly rigidly contained within the tolerance allowed by outcomes from the immutable rules, but there is comfort to be had from the illusion that we have more say in our destiny than we actually do.
 As an example, suppose an individual has decided to live to celebrate his 200th birthday.
-With the best will in the world, it is quite unlikely that outcome will be achieved.
+With the best will in the world, it is quite unlikely that this outcome will be achieved.

 A good example of how the same rule might have different consequences in micro and macro situations, relates to the most common force that impacts us all – Gravity.
 Popular science teaches about the phenomenon whereby objects with mass attract each other.
-Simple, yes?
+Simple, yes.
 Well maybe not quite so simple.
 Dramatic experiments in recent times are just starting to reveal the complexities related to mass itself ( The Higgs Boson ).
 So the Rule or Law for Gravity is as the textbooks say when considering objects visible to the naked-eye.
 However, it is not valid to assume that the observations made within the limitations of our experience will automatically extrapolate to the subatomic or cosmic scale.
 We cannot be sure the Laws of Gravity scale up to cosmic levels without additional, as yet undiscovered, rules kicking in.
 Gravity is an extremely weak force when compared with other forces in Nature, and decays rapidly over distance.
 The jury is undecided on whether or not gravitational forces as we currently understand them, are sufficiently strong to draw together tiny particles of dust and gas from the far reaches of space, and create new galaxies.
 Undoubtedly there are many unknown rules awaiting discovery in this area.

 As another example of a rule that appears to produce different results as the scale changes, consider the electrostatic repulsion between similarly charged objects in our everyday frame-of-reference.
-In physics, this phenomenon is known as Coulomb force.
+In physics, this phenomenon is known as Coulomb Force.
 If this electrostatic repulsion was the dominant force between charged particles at the subatomic level, protons would be unable to collaborate to form stable nuclei.
 One of the four fundamental forces of nature is known as Strong Nuclear Force.
 Until humans had the tools to provide an intimate view of internal atomic structures, this force remained hidden.
 It operates at exceedingly minute distances, and produces no discernible effect in the visible world.
-Although Coulomb forces may be present at the atomic level, the effect they produce will be undetectable in any competition with Strong Nuclear Forces.
+Although Coulomb Forces may be present at the atomic level, the effect they produce will be undetectable in any competition with Strong Nuclear Forces.

 Rules can produce quite different outcomes as conditions change.
 Take as an example the rules that govern elemental Carbon.
 At normal temperatures and pressures, pure Carbon exists in a state that we might find in burnt forests, or pencils.
 Under intense heat and pressure, diamonds are created from the same material.
 And we are just discovering the incredible properties of another form of Carbon – Graphene ( Graphene ).
 This Graphene is worthy of special mention for plaudits to the power of Science and Engineering.
 It does not occur naturally, and requires a very controlled manufacturing process.
 However, it is important to note that, even though the process does not occur in Nature, the rules that allowed for it to exist were already defined long ago.
 This was a 'discovery' by mankind, not an 'invention'.